 It’s easy for trail running brands to throw ‘stack height’ and ‘drop’ numbers at you, without explanation of what they influence, so we’re here to put that straight.

 Firstly, stack height represents the thickness of the midsole at both the toe and heel.
 With the modern-day polarisation between highly cushioned and barefoot running shoes, this number is becoming an increasingly important stat that’ll show how the shoe will likely behave.
 Put simply, shoes with high stack heights will be more cushioned, but less responsive due to little underfoot feel.
-Low drop shoes will be less cushioned, but will have greater stability and feel underfoot.
+Low height shoes will be less cushioned, but will have greater stability and feel underfoot.

 The amount of stack height you choose is of course all down to personal preference.